Competitive Start Fund - All Sectors

 Ability to deliver key Commercial and Technical Milestones over the coming 12 months

-Likelihood of developing into a HPSU (company with at least 10 employees and €1 million revenue within 3 to 4 years)
+Likelihood of developing into a HPSU (company with at least 10 employees and €1 million revenue within 3 years)

-All applicants will be notified by email of the result of this assessment on Wednesday 8th March 2017.
-If they are successful they will be invited to present a short investment pitch to the panel on Tuesday 21st March 2017 (Assessment Part 2).
+All applicants will be notified by email of the result of the first round of the competition on 1st April 2022.
+Those shortlisted to progress to the second round of the competition will be invited to present a short investment pitch to the panel (Assessment Part 2) in mid April 2022.

 Assessment Part 2

-The top applications will be invited to present a short investment pitch to the evaluation panel comprising external industry experts and representatives of Enterprise Ireland at the offices of Enterprise Ireland, East Point Business Park, Dublin 3 on Tuesday 21st March 2017.
+The highest scoring applications will be invited to present a short investment pitch to the evaluation panel comprising external industry experts and representatives of Enterprise Ireland.

 The evaluation panel will be asked to score the applicant's performance based on the following equally weighted criteria:

-From the final applicants, those scoring highest will be selected to go forward to Enterprise Ireland’s Investment Committee for approval.
+The evaluation panel will select the start-ups to go forward to Enterprise Ireland’s Investment Committee for approval.

 Please note: Enterprise Ireland reserves the right to seek additional clarification from the applicant in regard to your application.